-On the south façade of the Living in Light Box, 12 m2 façade integrated solar thermal collectors from the Norwegian company Aventa are installed, which will take care of both room heating and the domestic hot water (DHW) demand, supplemented by an electrical heating supply.
-The experience from Norway is that it is possible to obtain a yearly 65-70% solar contribution to heating, which is equal to a yearly coefficient of performance (COP) of 3.0, which is just as good as heat pumps according to the Norwegian research institution SINTEF.
-And since it is aimed to obtain a CO2 neutral operation on a yearly basis, it is the idea that as much of the electrical heat supply as possible will be secured from the PV modules and the connected battery used in the Living in Light Box.
+On the south façade of the Living in Light Box, 12 m^2 façade integrated solar thermal collectors from the Norwegian company Aventa are installed, which will take care of both room heating and the domestic hot water (DHW) demand, supplemented by an electrical heating supply.
+The experience from Norway is that it is possible to obtain a coefficient of performance (COP) of 3.0, which is just as good as heat pumps according to the Norwegian research institution SINTEF.
+And since it is aimed to obtain a CO_2 neutral operation on a yearly basis, it is the idea that as much of the electrical heat supply as possible will be secured from the PV modules and the connected battery used in the Living in Light Box.

-Illustration 5 of the solar collector solution.
+Illustration 5. of the solar collector solution